 Buying a quality computer is sometimes quite an investment.
 For example, in order to build a solid gaming configuration, you would usually need $1700 to $1800.
 On the other hand, to build something for top notch design or programming, you will need to spend even more.
 Unfortunately, this kind of purchase often leaves a sour taste in one’s mouth as soon as the first malfunction appears.
 However, it is very rare that there is something wrong with your entire computer.
-It is usually one or few of its parts that malfunction and, by replacing them, you will fix the problem.
+Even if this is the case, there are repair companies everywhere (check out igtrepair.com for one example) that can help you with your computer needs.
+Although, it is usually one or few of its parts that malfunction and, by replacing them, you will fix the problem.
 Here are 3 computer parts that usually don’t last long.

 Even though Power Supply on its own may not be as fragile as you think, greed is a powerful force and a customer buying premade configuration is often at its receiving end.
 When buying a premade configuration, most people focus on things like GPU, CPU, RAM and HDD space.
 This, however, means that retailers will have the opportunity to try and increase their profit by adding a low-quality power supply to the mix.
 Not only will this cause your computer to underperform, but potentially even damage the rest of your gear (starting with the motherboard.

 Hard Disk Drive (HDD)